RConsortium/S7/README.md

 ## Installation

-The long-term goal of this project is to merge R7 in to base R. For now, you can experiment with the development version from GitHub:
+The long-term goal of this project is to merge R7 in to base R. For now, you can experiment by installing the in-development version from GitHub:

 ``` r
 # install.packages("remotes")